Skip to Content

 Rooms at The Kings Head

-The Kings Head has 66 bedrooms and 10 apartments – and as the hotel is spread across several buildings, they’re all different shapes and sizes.
-Their rooms are split into four main categories.
-Classic rooms are the smallest, but would be ideal if you’re out exploring in the daytime.
+The Kings Head has 64 bedrooms – which are all different shapes and sizes.
+Rooms are split into five categories.
+Classic rooms are the smallest, but are ideal if you’re out exploring in the daytime.
 Superior rooms are a similar style, decorated in calming muted colours, with a bit more space.

 Then there are the Feature rooms, which are worth splashing out on.
 Each highlights the hotel’s history by incorporating original features.
 So your room might have a medieval pitched ceiling and exposed brickwork, Tudor wooden beams and fireplaces, or Georgian wood panelling.

 Indulgent rooms are the largest, located in the Georgian part of the hotel.
-They have high ceilings, sash windows and lounge areas.
-Many have views over the marketplace, and one has an copper bathtub in the room.
-There’s also a two-bedroom Suite, and one- and two-bedroom apartments with open-plan kitchen/lounges, which would be good for longer stays or for families.
+They have high ceilings, sash windows and lounges.
+Many have views over the marketplace, and one has an copper bathtub.
+There’s also a timber-beamed Suite with two en-suite bedrooms, which would be good for families.

 En-suite bathroom and seating area in the Feature room